-This topic is an interesting one and I believe it has a big impact on the bullet journal community!
+This topic of bullet journaling and personality types is an interesting one and I believe it has a big impact on the bullet journal community!
 So, let’s get started…

 A little while ago I was watching a pretty famous bullet journalist on a live video and she was asked…’what is your personality type?’
 She responded..’ENFJ’.
 That was very interesting to me as I also am an ENFJ.
 It got me thinking about how personality types affect our bullet journal style and explains why we create the way that we do.
 If, by this point, you are super confused and thinking ‘What on earth is an ENFJ?’, then, I’ve got your back…I’m going to explain

 Carl Jung, back in the day, came up with a system of psychologically classifying different types of individuals.
 He theorised that individuals could be either: Introverted or Extroverted; Sensing or Intuitive; Thinking or Feeling; Judging or Perceiving.
 This means that an ENFJ would be an Extrovert, Intuitive, Feeling, Judging person.
 If you would like more information on what all this means then I recommend (this is a non sponsored post): https://www.myersbriggs.org/

 Let’s look at each classification and see if in any way it could affect bullet journaling.
 These are generalisations, and opinions only.
 Please, do not take these viewpoints as gospel!